 The contribution of stock means that the company can get tax benefits from the current cash transactions to ESOP by issuing shares or treasury shares.
 But the benefit to its owner will be less.

 If a company performs limited cash transactions, it can get tax benefits.
-The cash can be used later to buy shares or for any purpose.
-Money is also traded in dollars.
+Use the cash later to buy shares or for any purpose.
+Also, trade Money in dollars.

 The owner of a private company may incur more expenses in repurchasing the shares of departing employees, but those shares should be purchased.
 Whenever new shares are issued, the shares of the owners of that time become weak.
 For this, ESOP is improving corporate.
 Decisions that affect employees’ work will be combined with opportunities for improvement.